dodona-edu/dodona-edu.github.io/en/guides/for-students/README.md

     ## Get in touch

     If you have any questions about the way Dodona works or any interesting ideas that you want to share about the extension or enhancement of the platform, don't hesitate to contact us.
 Any comments and/or suggestions are more than welcome.
-Contacting us can be done by navigating to the **contact page** by clicking on the <span class="guilabel">Contact</span> button in the **footer** (at the bottom of every page).
+Contacting us can be done by navigating to the **contact page** by clicking on the `Contact` button in the **footer** (at the bottom of every page).

     ![image](./contact.en.png)

-    Fill the information in the panel <span class="guilabel">Get in touch</span> and when you are ready press on the send button in the upper right corner of the panel.
+    Fill the information in the panel `Get in touch` and when you are ready press on the send button in the upper right corner of the panel.
 -->